 How to Straighten Crooked Outlets

-- Reinstall the coverplate with its screw, making sure it is straight, too.
-Be careful not to overtighten the screw; it's very easy to crack a plastic coverplate.
+- Reinstall the cover plate with its screw, making sure it is straight, too.
+Be careful not to overtighten the screw; it's very easy to crack a plastic cover plate.

 You're done!
 Finally, that outlet that's been bugging you for years is straight, and you can focus your eagle eye on other household imperfections.